 Contents

-Since September 2016, I am Full Professor of Applied Mathematics at Université Côte d'Azur (formerly University of Nice-Sophia Antipolis) and Researcher at Laboratoire de Mathématiques & Interactions J.A.
+Since September 2016, I am Full Professor of Mechanics and Applied Mathematics at Université Côte d'Azur (formerly University of Nice-Sophia Antipolis) and Researcher at Laboratoire de Mathématiques & Interactions J.A.
 Dieudonné CNRS UMR 7351, in the Fluid Dynamics & Scientific Computing Group.

 From September 2019 to August 2023, I am Head of the J.A.
 Dieudonné Lab (~ 260 people).

 From 2005 to 2016, I was Full Professor in the Energy & Propulsion Department, French Institute for Applied Sciences (INSA/CORIA), Rouen, France, and Researcher at CORIA Lab.
+My teaching is directly linked to the engineering cycle (energy, combustion, turbulence, mechanics, heat & mass transfer).

 Research Interests

-My experience is strongly interdisciplinary and deals with modeling, numerical methods and simulation, scientific computing, in fluid dynamics, turbulent combustion, chemical kinetics, pollutant formation, heat & mass transfer, granular & two-phase flows, hydrodynamic instabilities…
+My experience is strongly interdisciplinary and deals with modeling, numerical methods and simulation, scientific computing, in fluid dynamics, turbulent combustion, chemical kinetics, pollutant formation, heat & mass transfer, granular & two-phase flows, hydrodynamics...

 In the combustion field, applications dealt with combustive flows & thermoelectric conversion at the small scale, flame/wall interaction (with IFPEN), expanding wrinkled flames, flame-balls & ignition kernels analysis, flame/acoustics interaction, percolation modeling for front propagation, pollutant formation in plane engines (with ONERA), stratified combustion modeling in engines (with Renault).